-A study published Thursday in The Lancet suggests that between 39 and 90 percent of infections are caused by organisms that have adapted to survive to recommended preventive antibiotic regimens.
+A study published Thursday in suggests that between 39 and 90 percent of infections are caused by organisms that have adapted to survive to recommended preventive antibiotic regimens.

 Also, 27 percent of infections following chemotherapy for blood cancer are resistant to standard antibiotics.